Tuberculosis Testing Clinic in Palm Bay, FL

 Tuberculosis is diagnosed by either a skin or blood test.
 Skin tests are completed by your healthcare provider offering a small amount of non-infectious tuberculosis protein injected under your skin of your arm.
 It will take 2 to 3 days for your skin to react to the injection for a positive result.
 If the results from either test come back positive, you will need more testing done to find out if you have latent or active forms of tuberculosis.

 If you are in need of a tuberculosis test, contact Restore Health Urgent Care today.
 We are available by appointment Monday to Friday 8:00 AM to 7:00 PM and Saturday to Sunday from 9:00 AM to 4:00 PM.
-Restore Health Urgent Care is located at 1840 Eldron Blvd SE.
+For more information, contact us today or visit us online to book an appointment.
+We are conveniently located at 1840 Eldron Blvd SE.
 Suite 1 Palm Bay, FL 32909.
-We serve patients from Palm Bay FL, Malabar FL, Melbourne FL and June Park FL.
+We serve patients from Palm Bay FL, Malabar FL, Mintons Corner FL, West Melbourne, FL, June Park FL, Melbourne Village, FL, and surrounding areas.